 - the misapplication or erroneous application of substantive provisions of competition law;

 - manifest errors in application of procedural provisions;

 - incorrect or incomplete facts of the case; and

 - inappropriate fines and other issues contained in the decisions of the Agency.

-Damages claims relating to infringements of the Competition Act or articles 101 and 102 TFEU shall fall under the competence of the relevant commercial court.
-The undertakings which made the infringements are liable for the damages caused by such infringements.
-The competent commercial court dealing with a damages claim shall take account of the final decision of the Agency establishing infringement of the Competition Act or article 101 or 102 TFEU, without prejudice to the article 267 TFEU.
-The commercial court may even interrupt the proceeding until the decision of the Agency, the European Commission or other competition authority in other member states has been final, and it shall inform the Agency without delay about the submitted damages claim regarding breach of competition law.
+Damages claims related to infringements of the Competition Act or articles 101 and 102 TFEU shall fall under the competence of the relevant commercial court.
+The infringing undertakings are liable for the resulting damages.
+The commercial court dealing with a damages claim shall take account of the final decision of the Agency establishing infringement of the Competition Act or article 101 or 102 TFEU, without prejudice to article 267 TFEU.
+The commercial court may even interrupt the proceeding until the decision of the Agency, the European Commission or other competition authority in other member states has been final.
+It shall inform the Agency without delay about the submitted damages claim regarding breach of competition law.

-Article 8 of the Competition Act provides that there shall be prohibited all agreements between two or more independent undertakings, decisions by associations of undertakings and concerted practices, which have as their object or effect the distortion of competition in the relevant market, and in particular those which directly or indirectly fix purchase or selling prices or any other trading conditions, limit or control production, markets, technical development or investment, share markets or sources of supply, apply dissimilar conditions to equivalent transactions with other undertakings, thereby placing them at a competitive disadvantage, make the conclusion of contracts subject to acceptance by the other parties of supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of such contracts.
+Article 8 of the Competition Act provides that all agreements between two or more independent undertakings, decisions by associations of undertakings and concerted practices, which have as their object or effect the distortion of competition in the relevant market, and in particular those which directly or indirectly fix purchase or selling prices or any other trading conditions, limit or control production, markets, technical development or investment, share markets or sources of supply, apply dissimilar conditions to equivalent transactions with other undertakings, thereby placing them at a competitive disadvantage, make the conclusion of contracts subject to acceptance by the other parties of supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of such contracts shall be prohibited.